cisagov/get.gov/_includes/content-blocks/what_we_offer.md

 **Domain name consultation**: If you need help coming up with your .gov domain name, [contact us](https://beta.get.gov/contact).

-**Domain management support:** Once your .gov domain is up and running, you can:
+**Domain management support:** Once your .gov domain is up and running we’ll support you.

 - Check the status of your domain requests and manage your registered domains.
 - Stay informed about [domain security best practices](https://beta.get.gov/domains/security).
 - Edit information about your contacts or your domain (like changes to your DNS settings) anytime.

 ### What we don’t offer